wakaztahir/react-staggered-grid/README.md

 width would be `columns` * `columnWidth` but if you want to force gridWidth to be element width (css styled width) , you can pass `useElementWidth = true` and it will get width of the grid using a ref on the parent element

+### horizontalGap : number

+Increase the gap between items horizontally ,
+This also decreases column width to make space for the gap

+`columnWidth = columnWidth - horizontalGap * 2`

+### verticalGap : number

+Increase the gap between items vertically

 ### alignment?: StaggeredAlignment

 This should be mostly centered , unless you have a custom gridWidth and you'd like it to translate each item according